 Tuesday.
-It is the day when the airplane ticket prices drop by 15 to 25 percent as airline companies launch promotions and discounts during Monday night.
+It is the day when airplane ticket prices drop by 15 to 25 percent as airline companies launch promotions and discounts on Monday night.

 Take note that airline companies start raising the charge of their plane tickets as early as Thursday.